Clique versus Independent Set: Bipartite packing number and graph coloring

 \subsection{Oriented Alon-Saks-Seymour conjecture}

 Given a graph $G$, the \emph{chromatic number $\chi(G)$} of $G$ is the minimum number of colors needed to color the vertices such that any two adjacent vertices have different colors.
-The \emph{bipartite packing $\bp(G)$} of a graph $G$ is the minimum number of edge-disjoint complete bipartite graphs needed to partition the edges of $G$.
+The \emph{bipartite packing number $\bp(G)$} of a graph $G$ is the minimum number of edge-disjoint complete bipartite graphs needed to partition the edges of $G$.
 Alon, Saks and Seymour conjectured that if $\bp(G) \leq k$, then $\chi(G) \leq k+1$.
 The conjecture holds for complete graphs.
 Indeed, Graham and Pollak \cite{GrahamP72} proved that $n-1$ edge-disjoint complete bipartite graphs are needed to partition the edges of $K_n$.
 A beautiful algebraic proof of this theorem is due to Tverberg \cite{Tverberg82}.
-The conjecture was disproved by Huang and Sudakov in \cite{Sudakov10} who proved that $\chi \geq k^{6/5}$ for some graphs using a construction based on Razborov's graphs \cite{Razborov92}.
-Nevertheless the existence of a polynomial bound is still open. \begin{conj}{(Polynomial Alon-Saks-Seymour Conjecture)} There exists a polynomial $P$ such that for every $G$, $\chi(G)\leq P(\bp(G))$. \end{conj} We introduce a variant of the bipartite packing which may lead to a new superlinear lower bound on the Clique-Stable separation.
-The \emph{oriented bipartite packing $\bpor(G)$} of a non-oriented graph $G$ is the minimum number of oriented complete bipartite graphs such that each edge is covered by an arc in at least one direction (it can be in both directions), but it cannot be covered twice in the same direction (see Fig.~\ref{bpor} for an example).
+The conjecture was disproved by Huang and Sudakov in \cite{Sudakov10} who proved that $\chi \geq \Omega(k^{6/5})$ for some graphs using a construction based on Razborov's graphs \cite{Razborov92}.
+Huang and Sudakov even conjectured the existence of a graph $G$ such that $\chi(G) \geq 2^{c \log^2(\bp(G))}$ for some constant $c>0$, nevertheless the existence of a polynomial bound is still open. \begin{conj}{(Polynomial Alon-Saks-Seymour Conjecture)} There exists a polynomial $P$ such that for every $G$, $\chi(G)\leq P(\bp(G))$. \end{conj} We introduce a variant of the bipartite packing number which may lead to a new superlinear lower bound on the Clique-Stable separation.
+Note that it is the same notion as \emph{ordered biclique covering}, denoted by $\bp_{1.5}$, which has been independently introduced in \cite{Amano}.
+The \emph{oriented bipartite packing number $\bpor(G)$} of a non-oriented graph $G$ is the minimum number of oriented complete bipartite graphs such that each edge is covered by an arc in at least one direction (it can be in both directions), but it cannot be covered twice in the same direction (see Fig.~\ref{bpor} for an example).
 A \emph{packing certificate of size $k$} is a set $\{(A_1, B_1), \ldots , (A_k, B_k)\}$ of $k$ oriented bipartite subgraphs of $G$ that fulfill the above conditions restated as follows: for each edge $xy$ of $G$, free to exchange $x$ and $y$, there exists $i$ such that $x\in A_i, y\in B_i$, but there do not exist distinct $i$ and $j$ such that $x\in A_i\cap A_j$ and $y \in B_i\cap B_j$.

 \begin{conj}{(Oriented Alon-Saks-Seymour Conjecture)} There exists a polynomial $P$ such that for every $G$, $\chi(G)\leq P(\bpor(G))$. \end{conj}

 First of all, we prove that studying $\bp_{or}(K_m)$ is deeply linked with the existence of a fooling set for $CL-IS$.
 Recall the definitions of Section \ref{sec: CS-sep}: in the communication matrix $M$ for $CL-IS$, each row corresponds to a clique $K$, each column corresponds to a stable set $S$, and $M_{K,S}=1$ if $K$ and $S$ intersect, 0 otherwise.
 A \emph{fooling set} $\mathcal{C}$ is a set of pairs $(K,S)$ such that $K$ and $S$ do not intersect, and for all $(K,S), (K', S') \in \mathcal{C}$, $K$ intersects $S'$ or $K'$ intersects $S$ (consequently $M_{K,S'}=1$ or $M_{K',S}=1$).
 Thus $\mathcal{C}$ is a set of 0-entries of the matrix that pairwise can not be put together into the same combinatorial 0-rectangle.
 The maximum size of a fooling set consequently is a lower bound on the non-deterministic communication complexity for $CL-IS$, and consequently on the size of a CS-separator.